vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 66-67.
-Therefore a pious Vaishnava skall shun con- tact with a vulgar man of the world.
+Therefore a pious Vaishnava skall shun contact with a vulgar man of the world.
 </details>